kennylevinsen/serve2d/README.md

 Due to potentially large amounts of parameters, serve2d consumes a json configuration file.
 The only parameter taken by serve2d is the name of this file.
 The format is as follows:

    {
-      // Listening address as given directly to net.Listen "address": ":80",
+      // Listening address as given directly to net.Listen.
+      "address": ":80",

+      // Maximum read size for protocol detection before fallback or failure.
+      // Defaults to 128
+      "maxRead": 10,

-      // Whether or not to log things (optional, defaults to false) "logging": true,
+      // Whether or not to log things (optional, defaults to false).
+      "logging": true,

       // If logging to file is wanted rather than stdout, set this to the
-      // wanted filename (optional, defaults to logging to stdout) "logFile": "serve2d.log", // Filename if log t
+      // wanted filename (optional, defaults to logging to stdout).
+      "logFile": "serve2d.log", // Filename if log t

-      // The enabled ProtocolHandlers
+      // The enabled ProtocolHandlers.
       "protocols": [
          {
-            // Name of the ProtocolHandler
+            // Name of the ProtocolHandler.
             "kind": "proxy",

             // If this ProtocolHandler should not detect the protocol, but
-            // rather just be a fallback
+            // rather just be a fallback.
             "default": false,

-            // Protocol-specific configuration
+            // Protocol-specific configuration.
             "conf": {
                "magic": "SSH",
                "target": "localhost:22"